LazySammy/LOTUS/tutorials/Parameters.md

 - Choose the path where you want to save the results of the analysis:
     - **new** > creates a new folder in "output" folder with date as a name (format : YYYY-MM-DD)
-    - **<your path>** > creates a new folder located at the path specified
-    > Note: if you already ran Filter and Summarise in a folder, you can use its path to complete it with Compare and Merge analysis
+    - **<your path>** > creates a new folder located at the path specified If you want the output to be saved in a specific folder, or if **you have already run a module before**, you can specify the path of the folder where the results are saved. **For example, if you have already run Filter and Summarise in a folder, you can use its path to complete it with Compare and Merge analysis.**
-    (if you choose to run Filter or Summarise again, it will overwrite the previous results if you don't change the folderpath)
+If you choose to run Filter or Summarise again, it will overwrite the previous results if you don't change the output_folder_path.
 - Options:
   - ```new``` ☑️
   - ```<you path>```